This post may contain affiliate links. Please read our disclosure policy.

 There are several varieties of fresh pears out there that are so tasty – especially when they’re freshly picked.
 No matter which type you find, they all have these things in common:

-• Delicious: Pears are delicious and so juicy in flavor!
-Ripe pears are ultra sweet, yummy to bite into and make the perfect additions to salad or pizza toppings, cheeses, meats, pies, cakes, etc.
+- Delicious: Pears are delicious and so juicy in flavor!
+Ripe pears are ultra sweet, and yummy to bite into and make the perfect additions to salad or pizza toppings, cheeses, meats, pies, cakes, etc.

-• Healthy: Fresh pears are rich in immune-boosting antioxidants and fiber that are great for the body.
-You won’t feel sluggish after eating a pear, you’ll feel energized.
+- Healthy: Fresh pears are rich in antioxidants and fiber that are good for you.

-• Quick and easy snack: With just a couple of steps, you’ll have your pear ready to be eaten in no time!
-Our process of slicing and cubing a pear is so easy and foolproof.
+- Quick and easy snack: With just a couple of steps, you’ll have your pear ready to be eaten in no time!
+My process of slicing and cubing a pear is so easy and foolproof.

 How do you Know When a Pear is Ripe?